oneeman/oneeman.github.io/quotes.md

 when they go I cannot keep them from going.
 How sad it is!
 --- Chuang Tzu, chapter 22

-This submarine has come up from the bottom of the ocean to kill us all, she thought, but there’s nothing strange about that, it could happen anytime.
-It has nothing to do with the war; it could happen to anyone anywhere.
-Everybody thinks it’s happening because of the war.
-But that’s not true.
-The war is just one of the things that could happen.
---- Haruki Murakami, The Wind-Up Bird Chronicle

 Never trust the man who tells you all his troubles but keeps from you all his joys.
 --- Jewish proverb